 Centre of Excellence

-The project team are in the process of conducting a partnership consultation strategy to confirm the planned deliverables for the Centre.
+The project team are in the process of conducting a partnership consultation strategy to agree the planned deliverables for the Centre.
+It is expected that the Centre will be a multi‑purpose facility, supporting the following four key outcomes:

 Skills, training and STEM education